ptcheng0812/bv_dev_test/README.md

 # Binary Vision Dev Test

-This is excersise is part of our interview process.
-Its a way for you to show your skills as a developer and ability to work with an existing code base.
+This exercise forms part of our interview process.
+It's a way for you to show your skills as a developer and ability to work with an existing code base.

 ## Test